samhall700/Lysimeter-Digital-Twin/README.md

 # Lysimeter-Digital-Twin
-Development of a Digital Twin of a Lysimeter
+Development of a Digital Twin of a Lysimeter.